Chingling152/TiMovi/README.md

-# TiMovi
+# RpgWorld
-Small Unity Library With useful stuff about Tile Movement.
+My Unity Library Collection to my Rpg Game

 ## Introduction
-This project was made to be used in the game i'm creating.
-But it might be useful to some people, so I created this and published.
+There are my Libraries used to make my game, It might be useful for some people so...

-## Architeture
+## Libraries
-|  All classes will be here
-├── Extensions ------------ # Extensions of System/Unity classes
-├── Interfaces ------------ # Interfaces of the Libary (So you can create your own if you want)
-└── ...
+All thoese libraries make some specific stuff and together the'll make my game work.

+- **TiMovi**
+A Small library to TileMovement.

+- ***Extensions***
+A Collection of Extesions classes of Unity.

 ## How to Build
 You can download the project and in the root folderyou can open the command prompt and restores it's dependencies with **```dotnet restore```**.
 After that type : **```dotnet build```** and go to **/bin/Debug** folder and the .dll will be there
 So you can just put that in your project.

-The project uses theses Dependencies :
+The Solution uses theses Dependencies :
-- System
-- System.Collections
 - UnityEngine
 - UnityEngine.Core
+- Microsoft.VisualStudio.TestTools.UnitTesting

 .NET Framework 4.5